How to Qualify for the OSCF State Championship

 The Fine Print:

-2. Participation: OSCF championship qualifier tournaments must be held in Oregon, be NWSRS or USCF rated (or both), have a time control of G/25 or longer, be open to all players, and be certified by OSCF.
+2. Participation: OSCF championship qualifier tournaments must be held in Oregon, be NWSRS or USCF rated (or both), have a time control of G/25;+5 or longer, be open to all players, and be certified by OSCF.
 Qualifiers are normally listed in green font on the NWSRS calendar and advertised as qualifiers in advance of the event.
-Note that a certain minimum number of games must be played for certain team events to count as a qualifier; contact OSCF or league coordinator for details.

 4. By Invitation: In order to accommodate players with established ratings whose commitment to chess is demonstrated, but who otherwise have not met the eligibility requirements listed above prior to the cutoff date, the OSCF Board may, at its sole discretion and at the request of a coach, parent, or player, invite additional players to participate in a given year’s State Championship.